ResponSySS/scripting-autodesk-revit-with-revitpythonshell/what_happens_when_deploying_an_rpsaddin.md

 * RevitPythonShell creates a DLL file in an output directory (FIXME: check output directory name) with a class that implements IExternalApplication and also subclasses RevitPythonShell.Rps(FIXME: look this up too)
 * RevitPythonShell adds all scripts mentioned in the RpsAddin manifest file as resources to this DLL
 * RevitPythonShell copies the relevant runtime files (RpsRuntime.dll, but also the IronPython runtime dlls) to the output directory

+If you want to deploy the resulting addin, you still need to create a Revit addin manifest file (not to be confused with the RpsAddin manifest file) and place that in the